temcavanagh/Rubbish-Classification/README.md

 # Rubbish-Classification
 A PyTorch model for the detection and classification of rubbish in the environment from images.

+Example observations/images:

 <img src="Images/Image_1.png" alt="Image_1" width="500"/>

-Data augmentation was applied to an extremely small dataset (~88 images) to trained a transfer learing model on this task.
+Data augmentation was applied to an extremely small dataset (~88 images) to train a transfer learing model on this task.

 The ResNet50 model was trained for 10 epochs.